A woman in discomfort, touching her scalp

 Why does my scalp hurt?

 Exposure to certain climatic conditions (e.g. sun, cold, heat, wind), pollution or stress can also cause you to experience sensitivity in the scalp area.
-Considering these and other factors will help you determine why your skin is so sensitive and how to best improve its condition.
+If you have thin hair, or none at all, the skin on your head is more susceptible to sunburn, increasing the risk of solar keratosis.
+Considering these and other factors will help you determine why your skin is so sensitive and how to improve its condition best.

 Medical illustration showing healthy and inflamed skin